OWASP/IoT-Security-Verification-Standard-ISVS/en/V1-IoT_Ecosystem_Requirements.md

 Incident response planning is essential for IoT ecosystems to effectively detect, respond to, and recover from security compromises.
 Organizations must establish processes for handling device credential compromises and provide mechanisms for users to validate the legitimacy of connected devices.

+A defined and openly communicated support lifecycle is equally important.
+By establishing a minimum security update period, providing security patches free of charge, and notifying users ahead of end-of-life, manufacturers enable users to make informed risk decisions and avoid operating devices that no longer receive security maintenance.

 ## Security Verification Requirements

 ### Application and Ecosystem Design